Windsurf vs Antigravity vs Cursor vs Nimbalyst (2026)

 Nimbalyst: Visual Workspace for AI Agents

 Nimbalyst is not an IDE at all.
-It is a workspace application where Claude Code and Codex, the most powerful AI coding agents available, are the execution engines.
+It is an AI-native workspace where Claude Code and Codex, the most powerful AI coding agents available, are the execution engines.
 You manage sessions, review changes, and do visual work (docs, diagrams, mockups) in a purpose-built interface.

 • Foundation: Cross-platform app (macOS, Windows, Linux, iOS) with Claude Code and Codex running underneath

-• AI agents: Claude Code (Claude Opus/Sonnet) and Codex (GPT-5.3), not custom models, the actual CLI agents
+• AI agents: Claude Code (Claude Opus/Sonnet) and Codex (OpenAI’s codex-optimized GPT-5 family), not custom models, the actual CLI agents

 • Multi-session: Run 6+ agent sessions simultaneously with kanban-style management